Empowering LLMs with Pseudo-Untrimmed Videos for Audio-Visual Temporal Understanding: Methodology

 \subsection{Multi-stage Fine-tuning}

-LLMs exhibit a robust understanding of natural language.
-In training AVicuna, aligning embeddings from other modalities with the input token space of LLMs rather than the reverse is preferable.
-To this end, we employ Video-Text Alignment and Audio-Text Alignment.
-Additionally, it is essential for the LLM to generate specific temporal patterns.
-Therefore, we fine-tune LoRA~\cite{lora} during Context-Boundary Alignment to change the behavior of the LLM.
-However, recent studies~\cite{huang2023vtimellm} suggest that such alignment training may impair the LLM's question-answering capabilities.
-This issue can be mitigated through further Instruction Tuning.
-This rationale underpins our adoption of a four-stage fine-tuning process.
-The used datasets at each stage are shown in~\cref{tab:data}.\\
+In AVicuna training, aligning embeddings from other modalities to the LLM's token space is preferred, using Video-Text and Audio-Text Alignment.
+To enable specific temporal patterns, we fine-tune LoRA~\cite{lora} during Time-Event Alignment.
+Recent studies~\cite{huang2023vtimellm} indicate this may affect question-answering, mitigated by Instruction Tuning.
+We thus employ a four-stage fine-tuning process, with datasets detailed in the Appendix.